codingforentrepreneurs/Coding-with-Kafka/guides/terraform.md

 ```
 terraform init
 ```
-> Tip, if you are one directory up and the Terraform module is in `devops/main.tf`, you can run `terraform init -chdir=devops`
+> Tip, if you are one directory up and the Terraform module is in `devops/main.tf`, you can run `terraform -chdir=devops init`

 You will run `terraform init` anytime you add a new provider.